Last Updated on July 25, 2023 by Carla Jonas

 Fans of cultured pearls take pride in the fact that the oysters are bred in cruelty free environments on pearl farms.
 However, PETA disagrees because of the process which requires pearl farmers to surgically open oyster shells.
 They then manually insert some form of irritant inside.
 PETA believes this causes stress on the animals.

+Before all, it’s important to understand how pearls are made.
 When cultivating freshwater pearls, the irritant inserted is from the mantle tissue of another oyster.
 For saltwater pearl culturing, the mollusk tissue of another oyster is inserted.
 Only about half of the living creatures survive during this part of the pearl culturing process.

 PETA has other arguments regarding pearl cultivators.
 The group believes it causes the animals even more stress when they’re suspended cages in water.
 This is done so the pearl farmers can clean their shells, and maneuver them around to other waters.
 As the cages go in and out of the water, this subjects the oysters to drastic water temperature changes.